Fees & FAQs

-Fees may apply for the use of Council's Waste & Recycling Facilities.
+Fees may apply to use Council's Waste & Recycling Facilities.

 - View Council's 2016-2017 waste fees (PDF 50 KB)